 Why bananas for ripening fruit?
 Find out here.

-And now for the drink.
-What you’ll need,
+And now for the Sinful Mango drink, you’ll need:

 Sugar, 2-4 teaspoons, according to taste.

 Crush ice in the blender.
-While doing to add in the sugar.
-Now add the pulp and puree.
+While doing that add in the sugar.
+Now add mangoes and puree.
 Voila!
 Serve and enjoy 🙂

 The easiest summer drink that can also be served as a dessert or as a topping for ice cream.